Bolivia is still fresh in my mind as we head out on I-64 to get to our next destination: Williamsburg, Kentucky.

 We met Gail at the school, where she was attending a nutrition class set up for parents, grandparents and great-grandparents trying to raise children on meager incomes (most bring in less than $10,000 a year).
 The nutrition class helps them figure out how to make the best of what they have, and while they’re there, they can pick up the food and supplies that Genevieve provides thanks to Children Incorporated funding.

 Building a new future

 Along with food and clothes, Connie must also prioritize travel for her high school students.
 The Children Incorporated funds pay for students’ class field trips to other areas, allowing the kids to at least see other parts of the state.
-It’s the only time many have ever left eastern Kentucky and for some, and in many cases the only time they ever will.
+It’s the only time many have ever left eastern Kentucky and for some, the only time they ever will.

 Connie’s goal is to get the graduates out of town and on to better lives.
 She and Shelley are working on a plan to obtain Children Incorporated funds for college or technical school so the teens, most of whom have lost their parents to drugs and jail, can build their own futures.

-Reversing the endemic poverty here isn’t an easy or a short-term goal but Connie and Shelley are determined.
+Reversing the endemic poverty here isn’t an easy or a short-term goal, but Connie and Shelley are determined.
 One by one it is possible to help a child rise above these challenges and position them for a brighter future.
-It’s a long game, but each child who graduates is one step closer to breaking the cycle of rural poverty.
+It’s a long process, but each child who graduates is one step closer to breaking the cycle of rural poverty.

 HOW DO I SPONSOR A CHILD IN Kentucky?

 You can sponsor a child in Kentucky in one of two ways – call our office and speak with one of our sponsorship specialists at 1-800-538-5381, or email us at firstname.lastname@example.org.